top of page

 The Manager carries out supervision with the staff once a term; this is the forum in which staff are offered support, guidance, training and coaching.
 It is also an opportunity for staff to raise any safeguarding concerns that they may have about any of the children or members of staff.

-Staff meetings occur weekly where the Manager/Owner deem that staff need support or training as a collective on a regular basis to raise standards.
-Where it is felt that staff have met collective targets or standards have improved then staff meetings will occur monthly.
+Staff meetings occur every other month where the Manager/Owner deem that staff need support or training as a collective to raise standards.

-In addition to staff meetings, where staff undergo training, they also have access to training from Waltham Forest as well as Noodle Now courses (online training) which promotes the staff’s knowledge which can then inform their practice; this is seen as part of the staff’s continuous professional development.
+In addition to staff meetings, where staff undergo training, they also have access to training from Waltham Forest as well as Noodle Now courses (online training) which promotes the staff’s knowledge; this is seen as part of the staff’s continuous professional development.

 The Manager has weekly meetings with Room Leaders to ensure that the delivery of high quality care and education is across the whole setting.
 The Manager has the overall responsibility of the staff’s welfare, working practices and their ongoing suitability to work with children.